TakdanaiG/Trial-CrewAI/README.md

 # Trial-CrewAI

 I'm testing Crew AI by putting together a team of AI agents to work as content writers.
 My goal is to find and describe 10 scary places worldwide in 2023.
-Here's my AI agents team:
+Here's my AI agents team (You can add as much as you want.):

 - Master Ghost Hunter
 - Senior Writer content